 As a participant, you will learn best practices, share expertise, develop creative approaches to new and not-so-new problems, establish networks, and review ethical standards for our profession.
 We are certain that the unique combination of a vibrant curriculum and a diverse group of participants and mentors will offer you a refreshing and rewarding experience.

-We are excited to be back in Saratoga Springs this summer!
-If you have any questions, reach out to [email protected].
+If you have any questions, please reach out to [email protected].

 DETAILS AND REGISTRATION